roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-04 ****** byTheTalkMan© "Derek, this could have been so much easier.
+"Derek, this could have been so much easier.
 See what happens when you fight back!
 See what happens when you defy me!"
 Jocelyn screamed out.
 She looked down her back at her son-in-law's weakening stare.
 She showed some mercy and lifted her ass slightly, allowing him to breath.
 He breathed in harshly, attempting to regain his strength.
 As he returned from his daze, Jocelyn spoke.

  "Derek, face the facts.
 You can't defeat me.
 You can't defeat this ass!
 You can't resist it!
 You are not strong enough to stop me!
 You can't escape!
 You will never escape me.
 Look at it, Derek!
 Look at this ass!
 It is your future!
 It is your fate!
 It is your destiny!"Jocelyn moaned out.